 Motivation

 Raising a newborn can be a challenging, stressful experience.
 First-time parents need to learn how to care, nurture, and support their child, but often lack the appropriate learning resources.
 Moreover, parents in African countries are at higher risk of losing their children to ill health due to inadequate medical care.
-And while there is a body of scientific literature on neonatal care, access to this information may be restricted and/or is written in an inaccessible manner for parents that are not proficient in scientific or technical literature.
+And while there is a body of scientific literature on neonatal care, access to this information may be restricted and/or is written in an inaccessible manner for parents who are not proficient in scientific or technical literature.
 Lay articles are widely available, but it is challenging for parents to know whether the information is accurate or appropriate to their context.
-ParentCoach will start addressing the knowledge gap of parents and families, by democratizing neonatal care knowledge using a chatbot in South Africa and Portugal.
-Approaching the parents directly with a chatbot has the potential to support learning at scale, without significant costs, enabling also to reach parents that are further away from care professionals.

 Approach

-ParentCoach builds on Aurora, a Facebook Messenger chatbot launched in 2018 and designed to support new parents from pregnancy to the child’s 6th birthday.
-Aurora was launched in Portugal and has served more than 8000 users.
-The content of the chatbot is based on evidence-based literature and, through clear and accessible language, aims to support all issues that are common in early phases of infant care, minimizing exposure and escalation of symptoms, and providing evidence-based solutions to typical symptoms.
+ParentCoach built on Aurora, a Facebook Messenger chatbot launched in 2018 and designed to support new parents from pregnancy to the child’s 6th birthday.
+Aurora was launched in Portugal and served more than 8000 users at its peak.
+The content of the chatbot was based on evidence-based literature and, through clear and accessible language, aimed to support all issues that were common in early phases of infant care, minimizing exposure and escalation of symptoms, and providing evidence-based solutions to typical symptoms.
+The accessible language, conversational interaction, and relevant content presented at the right time in Aurora, would help ensure the understanding of public health and practical information for dealing with everyday parenting issues.

 Project Goals

-• Investigate past experiences and learning practices of parents using the Aurora chatbot;
+- Investigate past experiences and learning practices of parents using the Aurora chatbot;

-• Understand health literacy of parents, uncover information needs and experience, and select relevant content to include in the improved Aurora chatbot (Aurora2);
+- Understand health literacy of parents, uncover information needs and experience, and select relevant content to include in the improved Aurora chatbot (Aurora2);

-• Engage in participatory design to create content for the Aurora2 chatbot;
+- Engage in participatory design to create content for the Aurora2 chatbot;

-• Evaluate the improved Aurora2 chatbot with first-time parents.
+- Evaluate the improved Aurora2 chatbot with first-time parents.

 Funding